 \section{Conclusions}

-In this paper, we have investigated the wideband hybrid precoding for future THz massive MIMO systems.
-A vital problem called beam split, i.e., the THz rainbow, where the generated beams will split into separated physical directions at different subcarrier frequencies, has been analyzed.
+In this paper, we have investigated wideband precoding for future THz massive MIMO systems.
+A vital problem called beam split, i.e., the THz rainbow, where the generated beams will split into separated physical directions at different subcarrier frequencies, has been first analyzed.
 We revealed that the beam split effect may cause serious array gain loss and achievable rate degradation in wideband THz massive MIMO systems.
-To solve this problem, we have proposed a DPP architecture by introducing a TD network as a new precoding layer into the conventional hybrid precoding architecture.
+To solve this problem, we have proposed a DPP architecture by introducing a TD network into the conventional hybrid precoding architecture.
 By leveraging the TD network, the DPP architecture can realize a delay-phase jointly controlled beamformer, which can compensate for the array gain loss caused by the beam split effect.
-To realize the concept of DPP, we have further proposed a hardware structure called TTD-DDP, where the frequency-dependent phase shifts provided by the TD network are realized by multiple TTDs.
-Theoretical analysis and simulation results have shown that the proposed DPP can eliminate the array gain loss caused by the beam split effect, so it can achieve more than $95$\% of the optimal array gain and achievable rate performance across the entire bandwidth in wideband THz massive MIMO systems.
-Potential future works may include other feasible implementations of DPP, improved algorithm to realize DPP, channel estimation \cite{Ref:DownT2014} and beam tracking\cite{Ref:DStrack2019} for DPP, and low-cost hardware solutions such as low-resolution PSs and low-resolution ADCs/DACs\cite{Ref:LowPS2018}.
+To realize the concept of DPP, we have further proposed a hardware structure called TTD-DPP, where the frequency-dependent phase shifts provided by the TD network are realized by a small number of TTDs.
+Theoretical analysis and simulation results have shown that the proposed DPP can eliminate the array gain loss caused by the beam split effect, so it can achieve more than $95$\% of the optimal array gain and achievable rate performance in wideband THz massive MIMO systems.
+Potential future works in this area may include other feasible implementations of DPP, improved algorithms to realize DPP, channel estimation \cite{Ref:DownT2014} and beam tracking\cite{Ref:DStrack2019} for DPP, and low-cost hardware solutions such as low-resolution PSs and low-resolution ADCs/DACs\cite{Ref:LowPS2018}.